Forecasting synchrotron spectral parameters with QUIJOTE-MFI2 in combination with Planck and WMAP: Component separation method

 where $ \mathcal{I}_{ii}$ denotes the $i$-th diagonal element of the Fisher information matrix:

 Assuming the parameters are a priori uncorrelated, the full prior is constructed as the product of the one-dimensional Jeffreys priors,

-The analytical expressions of the Independent Jeffreys prior for the parameter space of this work are given in Table \ref{tab:jeffreys_priors} and their corresponding distributions are plotted in Figure \ref{fig:jeffreys_priors}.
+The analytical expressions of the Independent Jeffreys prior for the parameter space of this work are given in Table \ref{tab:jeffreys_priors} of Appendix \ref{sec:append_jeffreys} and their corresponding distributions are plotted in Figure \ref{fig:jeffreys_priors}.
 The upper and lower bounds placed on the priors are informed by the minimum and maximum values of the theoretical parameter maps from \texttt{PySM}.

 An important nuance of the independent Jeffreys prior is that it depends not only on the model but also on the dataset, because the Fisher information incorporates both the model parameters and data characteristics such as noise levels and frequency coverage.
 For example, as seen in Table \ref{tab:jeffreys_priors}, the prior for the synchrotron spectral index $\beta_s$, depends on the choice of pivot frequency, $\nu_{\mathrm{0,s}}$ and its behaviour varies depending on how the dataset’s frequency coverage relates to this pivot.
 For instance, setting $\nu_{\mathrm{0,s}} = 23$ GHz produces a prior that differs between low-frequency datasets (e.g., QUIJOTE-MFI2) and higher-frequency datasets (e.g., WMAP and \textit{Planck}).
 Although mathematically correct, this introduces inconsistencies when comparing datasets.
-To avoid this, we adopted $\nu_{\mathrm{0,s}} = 10.35$ GHz, which ensures a consistent and comparable prior across all datasets.
+To avoid this, we adopted $\nu_{\mathrm{0,s}} = 10.35$ GHz, which corresponds to the lowest frequency in our combined datasets.
+This ensures that the Jeffreys prior is consistent across both low-frequency (QUIJOTE) and high-frequency (WMAP, Planck) data.

 In addition to the Jeffreys prior, which we adopt in the case-study pixel analysis (Section \ref{sec:results_pixels}), we also consider Gaussian priors for the map-level forecasts (Section \ref{sec:results_map}).
 While Jeffreys priors are well suited for high SNR regions, they become ineffective in the low SNR regime that dominates the majority of the sky, where informative constraints are needed for reliable synchrotron recovery.
 To enable a direct comparison with previous component separation studies based on real QUIJOTE-MFI data \citep{MFIcompsep_pol}, we adopt the same Gaussian priors as in that work.